Cloudflare Zero Trust Tunnel

 -

-- You can get the details on https://dash.cloudflare.com/ - Select the domain that is managed by cloudflare where you want to set the tunnel.
-Visit Traffic and Cloudflare Tunnel.
+- Select the domain that is managed by cloudflare where you want to set the tunnel.
+Click on Traffic and Cloudflare Tunnel or directly on Zero Trust as indicated:

-- You will be prompted with https://one.dash.cloudflare.com/ - Select Acces and Tunnels to create a tunnel with Docker and get the token.
+- Select Acces and then Tunnels to create a tunnel with Docker and get the token.

-Create one network where we will link services to connect to the cloudflare tunnel:
+- Create one network where we will link services to connect to the Cloudflare Tunnel:

 sudo docker network tunnel